Kalavinka -The Straw Thatched Music Hall-

 The project was daunting by its sheer size and difficulty.
 The only access to the temple was one of those long-long stone staircases.
 Rather than putting in a new road for trucks, it was decided to make bundles from all the beams, tie them with wire ropes and have them whirled down to the road by helicopter.
 All this in the rain, which had dissolved the clay walls.

 This re-building took 6 months and 50 people.
-The straw thatched roof is a joy, but does need frequent repair, which are very costly.
+The straw thatched roof is a joy, but does need frequent repair, which is very costly.
 We have a special account for that purpose, where we are happy to receive contributions.
 If you would feel inclined to help with the upkeep, please contact us.
 Your name will be added to the many sponsors names visible in the concert hall.